See CDC

 Pneumococcal disease is a name for any infection caused by bacteria called Streptococcus pneumoniae or pneumococcus.
 Bacteria called Streptococcus pneumoniae, or pneumococcus, can cause many types of infections.
 Some of these infections like pneumonia below can be life threatening.
 Today, the pneumococcus is thought to be responsible for at least half of all community-acquired pneumonia and otitis media and remains a significant cause of bacteremia and meningitis (together referred to as invasive pneumococcal disease [IPD])

-Pneumococcal infections are casued by Streptococcus pneuonia (pneumococcus), a gram-positive, facultative anaerobic bacterium.
+Pneumococcal infections are caused by Streptococcus pneuonia (pneumococcus), a gram-positive, facultative anaerobic bacterium.
 Pneumococcus can colonize the upper respiratory tract, most commonly in young children, and is transmitted to others through contact with respiratory droplets from a person with pneumococcal colonization in the upper respiratory tract.
 Certain persons with pneumococcal colonization might develop invasive pneumococcal disease (IPD).
 IPD is infection of normally sterile sites, including pneumonia with bacteremia, meingitis, osteomyelitis, septic arthritis and bacteremica without a focus of infection.
 Examples of noninvasive disease include pneumonia without bacteremia, sinusitits, or otitis mediate.
 In adults, pneumococccal pneumonia is the most common type of pneumococcal disease, and pneumococccus is the most common bacterial cause of pneumonia that resutls in hospitalizaiton.
 (Kabayashi, “Pneumococcal vaccine for adults aged > 18 years: Recommendations of the advisory committe on immunization practices, United States, 2023”).

 In adults, the risk for pneumococcal disease increased with age.
 Pneumococcal pneumonia is the most common form of pneumococcal disease in adults and is estimated to account for about 10% of hospitalized community acquired pneumonia.
 (Kabayashi, “Pneumococcal vaccine for adults aged > 18 years: Recommendations of the advisory committe on immunization practices, United States, 2023”).

 Streptococcus pneumonia (S.p.) or pneumococcus is a gram-positive, alpha-hemolytic member of the genus Streptococcus.
+Streptococcus pneumoniae, a gram-positive bacterium with over 90 serotypes, is the most common causative agent.

 Pneumococci are classified into seroptyes depending on their capsular polysaccharide, which is a main virulence factor for pneumococcus.
-At least 100 pneumococcal serotypes were documeted as of 2020.
-During 2018-2019, about 60-75% of all IPD in adults was caused by the 24 pneumococcal serotyeps that were included in formulations of commercially available polysaccharide conjugate vaccine (PCV) or pneumococcal polysaccharide vaccine (PPSV) vaccines (i.e., PCV13, PCV15, PCV20, and PPSV23).
+At least 100 pneumococcal serotypes were documented as of 2020.
+During 2018-2019, about 60-75% of all IPD in adults was caused by the 24 pneumococcal serotypes that were included in formulations of commercially available polysaccharide conjugate vaccine (PCV) or pneumococcal polysaccharide vaccine (PPSV) vaccines (i.e., PCV13, PCV15, PCV20, and PPSV23).
 Current pneumococcal vaccines use the pneumococcal capsular polysaccharides as antigens to generate serotype specific antibodies, which facilitate serotype specific clearance of pneumococci through opsonophagocytosis.
 (Kabayashi, “Pneumococcal vaccine for adults aged > 18 years: Recommendations of the advisory committe on immunization practices, United States, 2023”).

 What it causes

-It is an important human pathogen that colonizes the upper respiratory tract.
+Pneumonia: It is an important human pathogen that colonizes the upper respiratory tract.
 S pneumoniae is the most common etiologic agent in community acquired pneumonia, as well as bacterial meningitis, otitis media and sepsis.
 It is responsible for more than 500k cases of lower respiratory tract infection in the US each year.
 Despite the widespread use of antibiotics, the mortality rate from S.p remains highest during the first 48 hours of hospitalization and has not decreased appreciably over the past 30 years.
 Successful treatment has been hampered by the increasing prevalence of antibiotic resistant strains worldwide.
 The earliest stage is seldom recognized and is most likely to be found in patients who die after illness lasting only a short time period because of the very rapid progress of the disease.

 Acute Otitis Media (Ear Infection):